HenokBerhanu/ntn-5g-bl/README.md

 ## 3D-NTN
-This repo is intended for deploying a Resilient 5G Non-terrestrial 3D Network by using Free5GC as a 5G core, OpenSand as a satellite emulator, and UERANSIM as a radio access emulator.
+This repo is intended for deploying blockchain-based satellite network security using Free5GC as a 5G core, OpenSand as a satellite emulator, and UERANSIM as a radio access emulator.
 All the components are deployed in a docker-compose environment as docker containers.

 ### Free5GC core
 * Emulate a 5G core network by building components in a distributed way with Service Based Interface (SBI) subnet 192.168.0.0/24.